Oral History Project

 In addition, we are interested in stories of Holocaust survivors or refugees, and of others who may not have a long history in Lane County but have a significant personal history to tell.
 Preserving these richly nuanced accounts of settlement in Oregon has become a passionate endeavor for the project’s volunteers.

-As of Fall 2016 we have interviewed 41 community members and continue to schedule more.
+As of Fall 2016, we have interviewed 41 community members and continue to schedule more.
 These moving stories have been gathered through tape-recorded in-depth personal interviews, which are later transcribed by another set of volunteers.
-The transcripts of completed interviews are housed at the OJM archives in Portland (503-226-3600); these and many other interviews completed by OJM are available for viewing, and copies of transcripts can be purchased as well.
-These archives are a valuable asset to our local community, researchers in the academic community, and the greater Jewish community of Oregon.
+The transcripts of completed interviews are housed at the OJM archives in Portland; these and many other interviews completed by OJM are available for viewing and copies of transcripts can be purchased.
+These archives are a valuable asset to our local community, researchers in the academic community, and to the greater Jewish community of Oregon.

 To view a list of all interviews completed as of December 2020, click here.